 Many people intuitively know that an area rug helps space feel grounded, even if they don’t know how or why.
 There are actually a couple of reasons for this.

 The first is that, when properly placed, an area rug can help anchor the furniture in a room, which helps to create a cozy, intimate space.
-For example, a living room or family room rug should be large enough that the main pieces of furniture (sofa, loveseat, chair, coffee table) are all sitting on the rug, or at minimum have the front legs on the rug.
-Without the rug, it can feel as though the furniture is ‘floating’ in the room.
+For example, a living room or family room rug should be large enough that the main pieces of furniture (sofa, loveseat, chair, and coffee table) are all sitting on the rug, or at minimum, have the front legs on the rug.
+Without the rug, it can feel as though the furniture is "floating" in the room.

 Choose the Rug

-So, as you can see, there are many advantages to having an area rug, that go beyond appearances.
-(Although the appearance and style of the space are definitely a big factor!)
+There are many advantages to having an area rug that go beyond appearances, although the appearance and style of the space are definitely a big factor.